tangentsoft/pidp8i/README.md

 Although this is installing to a directory your user has write access to, you still need to install via `sudo` because the installation process does other things that do require `root` access.

+#### --throttle

+See `README-throttle.md` for the values this option takes.
+If you don't give this option, the simulator runs as fast as possible, more or less.

 #### --help